rschurade/Ingnomia/README.md

 Prebuilt binaries are available in the [release section](https://github.com/rschurade/Ingnomia/releases) or on [Steam](https://store.steampowered.com/app/709240/Ingnomia/).

+The active community for this game can be found on our [Discord server](https://discord.gg/y5GygwY).

 ## What is this? ##

 Ingnomia started out as an independent remake of the older [Gnomoria](https://store.steampowered.com/app/224500/Gnomoria/) colony simulator, from which it was permitted to borrow some of the assets.